CheatInNeed/02369_Tower_Defense/SprintLog.md

 -
 -
 Sprint 1 conclusion: Thursday 06/11:
-We should have implemented gameloop as the first thing and then iterated our additions afterward.
+We should have implemented gameloop and controller flow as the first thing and then iterated our additions afterward.
 Therefore some from the group will ensure this before sprint 2 can start.
 We will meet again monday 10/11 and plan and start sprint 2.